KonduitAI/deeplearning4j-examples-refactor/dl4j-examples/README.md

 * [RNNEmbedding.java](./src/main/java/org/deeplearning4j/examples/quickstart/modeling/recurrent/RNNEmbedding.java)
 Use an EmbeddingLayer (equivalent to using a DenseLayer with a one-hot representation for the input) as the first layer in an RNN
 * [VideoFrameClassifier.java](./src/main/java/org/deeplearning4j/examples/quickstart/modeling/recurrent/VideoFrameClassifier.java)
 Classify shapes that appear in a video frame.
 Demonstrates how to combine RNN, CNN and fully connected dense layers in a single neural network.
+This is a memory consuming example.
+You need at least 7G of off heap memory.
+Refer [here](https://deeplearning4j.konduit.ai/config/config-memory) to configure memory off heap.

 ##### Variational Auto Encoder